Learn more about how the Cal Poly Humboldt Library can help

 Book stack

-As you begin, there is critical information you need to know about your textbooks or materials to start your research.
+Before you begin, here is critical information you need to know about your textbooks or materials to start your research.
 Having this information on hand - listed in a document, notes page, or word file - will help you find lower cost options.

 Start your research:

 Why do I need the textbook Title/Author/Edition?
-Textbooks are interesting - they are books that are consistently updated, even having different authors for each year the book is produced.
+Textbooks are consistently updated, even sometimes having different authors for each year the book is produced.
 The exact title, authors and edition will get you to the right book that your faculty requires.
-As well, this is a great opportunity to ask if other used, various editions will be allowed for use.
-Many faculty will OK this, as long as you know the content may differ a bit, or may be in a different order.
+Sometimes, professors will allow you to use older editions.
+Always check with your professor to see if you need a specific edition!

 What is an ISBN?
 An ISBN is an International Standard Book Number.
-ISBNs were 10 digits in length up to the end of December 2006, but they now consist of 13 digits.
 These are found on the title page of a text, in the record of a Library catalog, or in the product information on a commercial site like the Bookstore.
-The International ISBN Agency can give you more information.
+Knowing the ISBN can be helpful if you need a specific edition and/or format.

 Where can I find this information?

-• Cal Poly Humboldt Class Schedules: Check Course Schedules - Cal Poly Humboldt class schedules give students a link, per course, leading to required textbooks.
+• Cal Poly Humboldt Class Schedules: Cal Poly Humboldt class schedules give students a links leading to required textbooks in the bookstore.
 This information can be used for lower cost option research.
-If there isn't any information, your class might not have a textbook, or your faculty will post more about it in Canvas.

 Desk and Computer